wix-playground/dapperdox/docs/getting-started.md

 This rewrites the part of a URL that matches the value given by `-spec-rewrite-url` as the value given by `-site-url`.

-> Note that only **absolute** references are allowed.
-Relative references in JSON files generally do not resolve consistently, because the concept of relative to *what* changes depending on the file you are in.
+> Note that only **absolute** `$ref` references are allowed in a Swagger specification.
+Relative references in JSON files generally do not resolve consistently, because the concept of what the reference is relative *to* changes from file to file.

 See [Rewriting URLs](/docs/rewrite-urls.html) for further details.
 !!!HIGHLIGHT!!!